Port of Hamburg, Germany

 DISPOSAL OF RUBBISH AND WASTE

 Rubbish and waste on board ships must be segregated into combustible and incombustible materials.
-Combustible waste must be delivered to the garbage barges lying near the south bank of the Norderloch.
+Combustible waste must be delivered to the garbage barges near the south bank of the Norderloch.

 BERTHAGE PREFERENCE

-At quays with sheds, steamships will be given preference over sailing vessels, and those steamships which belong to lines operating regular services to and from Hamburg, using the quays regularly, will be given preference over other ships.
+At quays with sheds, steamships will be given preference over sailing vessels, and those steamships that belong to lines operating regular services to and from Hamburg, using the quays regularly, will be given preference over other ships.
 The ships of these lines will be assigned the same berths as far as possible.
 According to the commercial code, a master may berth at a quay at his customary loading or unloading place.

 LANDING STAGES